 If you ever just get up off the toilet and think that you just crapped blood, chances are that you just ate or drank something with beets in them.
 If you didn’t, please visit your doctor.
 Apart from causing panic attacks in the bathroom, these sweet red earthy vegetables are also an incredibly great source of nutrition.
+Here are some benefits of beets:

 How Are Beets Beneficial?